Alexandra Elliot, PhD, Director/Founder

 Elena Killough, M.A. - English Language Arts , ESL, and Art Specialist

 Mrs. Killough is a talented teacher with certifications in Elementary Education (Core Subjects) and English as a Second Language.
 She has also earned certifications in English Language Arts and Reading (8-12) and Secondary German (8-12).
 She is proficient in English, Russian, German, and Latin.
 She has over 23 years of teaching experience as a reading teacher, ESL specialist, and art specialist.
 In addition, she is an ISLA Certified Trainer of Sheltered Instruction Observation Protocol, a TEA Certified TOP Rater, and has been certified through the Center for Applied Linguistics Best Literacy Administrator.

-Nicole Caldwell, PhD - Special Education and Coding Class
+Nicole Caldwell, PhD - Science, Coding, and Special Education